 The semantic modelling is typically based on an ontology that specifies classes and properties, i.e. the ontology defines the vocabulary to be used for the semantic description.
 In Figure 8-1, a simple ontology for the semantic annotation and discovery use case is visualized.
 Table 8-1 shows the actual OWL (Web Ontology Language) ontology in an RDF representation.

-Figure 8-1: Simple ontology for the semantic annotation and discovery use case.
+Figure 8-1: Simple ontology for the semantic annotation and discovery use case